M4elstr0m/TarkovMapTracker/README.md

 This software is only for **Windows** and is only helpful when you have Escape From Tarkov installed on your computer

 ## ⚡Performance
+I previously developed this application in Python, but I decided to recreate it in Golang for performance reasons

+Indeed, Golang allows me to manage the computer's resources more efficiently, ensuring that this application does not consume too much memory while running alongside Escape From Tarkov
+Based on my tests, the application can take from 80 Mb to 110 Mb of RAM depending on the **Speed** setting, which is good, since players need at least 16 Go of RAM to play the game

 ## 🗒️ Credits
 <a href="https://www.escapefromtarkov.com/">Escape From Tarkov</a>: this software has been made for this game after all